Top 13 components of primary health care: what are they?

 The body monitors and coordinates activities concerning many health-related issues, including genetically modified foods, climate change, tobacco and substance use, and road safety.
 The WHO is also an arbiter of norms and best practices.

-Which are the most common communicable diseases?
+What are the most common communicable diseases?

-The most common ones are HIV, hepatitis A, B and C, measles, and blood-borne illnesses.
+The most common ones are HIV, hepatitis A, B, and C, measles, and blood-borne illnesses.

-Which are the most common non-communicable diseases?
+What are the most common non-communicable diseases?

 The most common are cardiovascular diseases, cancers, chronic respiratory diseases, and diabetes.